 Information technology can be a powerful equalizer in the world of business, allowing SMBs to compete with large enterprises.
-Like every tool, an organization’s IT infrastructure must be well-maintained in order to serve its intended purpose, and there are several different maintenance approaches organizations can choose from, with managed IT services being one of them.
+Like every tool, an organization’s IT infrastructure must be well-maintained to serve its intended purpose.
+Organizations can choose from several different maintenance approaches, with managed IT services being one of them.

 1. Ongoing Access to IT Expertise and Experience

 Navigating today’s complex IT landscape to pick the best solutions based on your current and future needs, implementing the selected solutions and integrating them with existing infrastructure, and then maintaining them in good working order is a gargantuan challenge that’s best left to professionals.

 By partnering with a managed IT services provider (MSP), you can enjoy ongoing access to IT expertise and experience without draining your resources by staffing an in-house IT department, a task made even more difficult by the ongoing talent shortage in the tech industry.

 2. Central Point of Contract for All IT Issues

 When small organizations are presented with an IT problem, they often spend the entire day calling and emailing different vendors, trying to find someone who can get to the bottom of the issue and solve it.
 This already tedious process can be further complicated by a language barrier, a common occurrence when non-IT people have to communicate IT issues.